Disney cruises are popular for many reasons – for their family-friendly amenities, attention to detail, and commitment to providing family magic.

 Restaurants on the Disney Cruise Ships

-Each of the four ships has a French-themed restaurant, although the names and themes are different.
-There are also two incredibly fun themed restaurants – Tiana’s Place on the Disney Wonder and Rapunzel’s Royal Table on the Disney Magic.
-In addition to dinner, you’ll also be entertained while eating at these two restaurants.
+Each of the original four ships has a French-themed restaurant, although the names and themes are different.
+There are also three incredibly fun-themed restaurants – Tiana’s Place on the Disney Wonder, Arendelle on the Disney Wish, and Rapunzel’s Royal Table on the Disney Magic.
+In addition to dinner, you’ll also be entertained while eating at these three restaurants.

 Each of the ships offers free ice cream, as well as a premium coffee bar.
 They all have various snack options available throughout the day, including pizza, sandwiches, and salads.
 The Disney Dream also offers a premium ice cream/dessert spot, called Vanellope’s.
 Everything in Vanellope’s is offered at an additional fee.

-For breakfast and lunch, each of the ships has the Cabanas buffet, with both indoor and outdoor seating.
+For breakfast and lunch, each of the four original ships has the Cabanas buffet, with both indoor and outdoor seating.
+On the Wish, there’s Marceline Market, which is similar to a buffet but with servers plating the food.

 Bars and Lounges on the Disney Cruise Ships